cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 ### GitHub Setup

-On your application overview page, click _Settings & information_ in the right sidebar and then the *Information* tab.
+On your Application Overview, click _Settings & information_ in the right sidebar and then the *Information* tab.
 Then copy the URL provided in the _Redeployment hook_ field.

 Next, visit your GitHub repository, click _Settings_ in the right sidebar, and then _Webhooks & Services_ in the left sidebar.